pananton/busrpc-spec/docs/busrpc.md

 * promoted API design should help to solve typical problems arising when designing custom backend API (how to extract API entities from the business domain, name and document them, etc.)
 * framework should provide tool for enforcing promoted API design (for example, as part of CI/CD pipeline) in third-party development process
 * promoted API design should be strict and complete to facilitate development of tools which can be used for all conforming implementations
-* underlying network protocol should be extensible and should support conversion between binary (for higher throughoutput and lesser latency) and text (for human-readability) format
+* underlying network protocol should be extensible and should support switching between binary (for higher throughoutput and lesser latency) and text (for human-readability) format

 # Documentation commands